The Louise McKinney Riverfront Parkthumbnail photos and notes from Edmonton |

 |

 This photograph clearly shows how the shape of the two stairways on the hill compliment the architecture of the two buildings that are just above and to the left, so it becomes one huge piece of art.
-In a way, this massive unified piece of art is more impressive than the flat, crowded, artificial Disneyland.
 (47 kb) |

 This angle highlights the step effect that is present throughout the park, and in the buildings above.
 (58 kb)